MajorLettuce/ml-sandbox/README.md

 Program features two modes: model teaching and model execution loop.

-They can be started and configured using these commandline parameters:
+They can be started and configured using these command line parameters:

 ```
   -d, --debug    (Default: false) Enable debug mode.